zarthur/github-messages/README.md

 Entering the following at the command line will generate a preview, as shown below, in matplotlib.

-    python3 preview.py this is a test message
+    python3 preview.py This is a test message.

 ![matplotlib image](https://raw.github.com/zarthur/github-messages/master/images/test_message.png)